-It may be a concept that's been around awhile, but cloud data storage has suddenly, and dramatically, jolted the approach to data storage with a newly burnished alternative to traditional storage
+It may be a concept that's been around awhile, but cloud data storage has suddenly, and dramatically, jolted the approach to data storage with a newly burnished alternative to traditional storage methods.
+First floated more than a decade ago, the technologies that allow storing data in a distant, or even local, cloud are finally reaching maturity, with numerous products and services designed to fit the requirements of companies of all sizes.

 But as the name suggests, cloud storage can be a bit hazy at times, especially when the notion shifts from online services to in-house storage architectures.
 Although they represent two very distinct implementations, internal and external clouds (or private and public clouds) are built on essentially the same foundation -- a resilient storage platform that offers vast capacities of inexpensive disk that can serve multiple constituencies simultaneously.